YichaoOU/HemTools/docs/content/CRISPR/crispressoPooled_BE.rst

 Output
 ^^^^^^

-For each sample, it outputs a tsv file containing the gRNA name, gRNA sequence and base editing efficiency for each position (only consider the 20bp gRNA length).
-So totally 22 columns.
+For each sample, it outputs a tsv file containing the gRNA name, gRNA sequence, base editing efficiency for each position (only consider the 20bp gRNA length), and 'indel_frequency','total_indel','Reads_total'.
+So totally 25 columns.

 file name: ``$sample_id.edit_eff.tsv``